 5. A sweet tweet

 It doesn't get much sweeter than receiving homemade jewelry — and this adorable tweet-worthy bird necklace featured on Made by Joel is sure to steal Mom's heart!

-This Mother's Day, have the kids dream up a few whimsical designs that mom might enjoy for her very own sweet pendant.
-Older kids may be able to bend the wire into shapes by themselves, but younger children can coach Dad into making the shapes they want.
-Or, have them use pipe cleaners to join the hands-on fun!
+This Mother's Day, have the kids dream up a few whimsical designs that Mom might enjoy for her very own sweet pendant.
+Older kids may be able to bend the wire into shapes by themselves, but younger children can coach an adult into making the shapes they want.
+Or have them use pipe cleaners to join the hands-on fun!

-To make your own, you'll need a square potholder, a button, ribbon, and snack-sized, zippered plastic bags.
+To make your own, you'll need a square potholder, a button, ribbon and snack-sized, zippered plastic bags.
 Your kids may need a hand with the sewing machine, but they can also focus on finding the perfect small items to include in Mom's new kit (think Band-Aids, gum, cough drops, tweezers — all of the goodies that gather at the bottom of her purse).

 Talk about a unique gift!
 We can't get enough of this adorable idea for making a DIY "box of love" featured on Let's Lasso the Moon.
-All you'll need is a small box (like an old jewelry box, gift box, or other small box from your recycling bin), paints, ribbon, and a little bit of imagination!
+All you'll need is a small box (like an old jewelry box, gift box or other small box from your recycling bin), paints, ribbon and a little bit of imagination!

-Here's yet another gift idea for the green-thumb mamas out there — cement stepping stones (with a little sparkle!) found over at Pink and Green Mama.
+Here's yet another gift idea for the green-thumb mamas out there: cement stepping stones (with a little sparkle!) found over at Pink and Green Mama.
 You can get all of your kiddos involved, and the finished stepping stones are a great addition to any backyard garden.